Sewn Together, Torn Apart

 One might imagine that a lab reeking of decay, with discarded body parts and floors soaked in blood, would give any man pause.
 Yet for Victor Frankenstein, it is simply a playground where he seeks to achieve what he believes will be his greatest triumph—conquering death.

-It isn’t by chance that Victor’s description of his father’s contempt almost perfectly mirrors the attributes of his creature:
+He increasingly becomes frustrated with his creation as the movie progresses.
+It isn’t by chance that Victor’s description of his father’s contempt almost perfectly mirrors the attributes of his creature in echoed cruelty:

 “Our raven-black hair, our deep, dark eyes.
 Even our quiet, at times nervous disposition seemed to exasperate him to no end.”

-This echoed cruelty shapes the very nature of their relationship.
 In the face of his creation, Victor finds himself in a void, not knowing how to take responsibility for the very thing he gave life.
+Referring to the creature as “it” allows Victor to distance himself from responsibility for what he’s created.

 Elordi’s performance during Victor’s brutish handling adds a quiet heartbreak.
 His gentle disposition, the childlike movements, the gaze of someone seeing the world for the first time—these give the creature an air of innocence.
+His early scenes are slower and quieter, allowing the audience to see through his eyes.
 He is neither beast nor angel; he simply is.
 He tries to follow his maker as he is abandoned—unknowing, untainted by the world—with only one word to cling to in solitude: “Victor.”

-Elizabeth’s treatment of the creature is the complete opposite of Victor’s.
-Meeting him with sympathy, curiosity, and genuine care, she sits and tenderly tries to teach him her name after he offers her a brown maple leaf—a symbol of something once alive, still persisting even after its perceived death.
-The scene emphasizes the unique connection between the two—in her own words, “a fascinating lack of choice.”
-They are kindred spirits to the caged butterfly in Victor’s apartment.
+Elizabeth meets the creature with sympathy and curiosity.
+She sits and tenderly tries to teach him her name after he offers her a brown maple leaf—a symbol of something once alive, still persisting even after its perceived death.
+The scene emphasizes the unique connection between the two: “A fascinating lack of choice.”
+It would have been nice to see a bit more of Elizabeth’s character fleshed out, though we do get the idea that she feels trapped through the dialogue and Goth’s emotional performance.
+She makes us feel the innate sadness Elizabeth harbors, though the movie never tell us exactly why she feels this way.

 As he learns language—and life—from an elderly blind man (played by David Bradley, the voice of Geppetto in Del Toro’s Oscar-winning Pinocchio adaptation), we enter the Del Toro masterclass of humanizing monsters.
 This relationship teaches him not only the kindness and humanity in the world, but within himself.
 It is beautiful to witness their connection blossom and see this tortured character transformed by another’s warmth.
-As his internal battle wages on, pondering what he is and the shame of his creation swells, he is met with a comforting truth.
-Tears well in the creature's blackened eyes as the man tells him, “I know what you are, a good man, and you are my friend.”
+As his internal battle wages on, pondering what he is, harboring shame for the knowledge of how he was created, he is met with a comforting notion.
+Tears well in the creature’s blackened eyes as the blind man tells him, “I know what you are, a good man, and you are my friend.”
 Not a dry eye in the house.

 Though Frankenstein’s central themes—man’s desire to play god, the responsibility of creation, and the perils of unbridled ambition—have been explored countless times, Del Toro approaches them with a familiar mastery.
 His understanding and sympathy for the monstrous and misunderstood—his constant exploration of what makes a man a beast, or a beast a man—is front and center in works like Hellboy (2004) and The Shape of Water (2017).
-He does not force sympathy for these supposed devils, but instead pieces together a story that allows the viewer to decide who the monster is, and ponder the question: is the “monster” truly monstrous?
+He does not force sympathy for these supposed devils, but instead pieces together a story that allows the viewer to decide who the monster is and whether the “monster” is truly monstrous.

-Del Toro does not shy away from the moral and ethical considerations of life, but instead uses the fantastical as a device in which to explore those very things.
-Should men play god?
-Is there even a god?
+Del Toro does not shy away from the moral and ethical considerations of life, but instead uses the fantastical as a device through which to explore those very things.
+Should men play god—and is there even one?
 What responsibility is there in choice?
 Who voices the voiceless?
 Is cruelty cyclical, and can that cycle be broken?
 How does one forgive?
 And should they?
-What makes a monster?
-And do monsters always come in the grotesque packaging that one might imagine?
+Do monsters always come in the grotesque packaging that one might imagine?
 The answers are for you to decide.